-- (a) an investigator has power to search for, or to examine, things at a place; and - (b) that or some other investigator believes on reasonable grounds that it is necessary to bring a tool or device, including a computer, to the place and use it for the search and examination, that or some other investigator may bring the tool or device to the place and use it for the search or examination.
+- (a) an investigator has power to search for, or to examine, things at a place; and - (b) that or some other investigator believes on reasonable grounds that it is necessary to bring a tool or device, including a computer, to the place and use it for the search and examination,

-- (2) If an investigator has power to search for, or to examine, a document at a place, that or some other investigator may operate a computer that is already at the place if that or some other investigator believes on reasonable grounds that: - (a) it is necessary for an investigator to operate the computer to achieve any of the following purposes - - (i) to search for the document; - (ii) to examine the document; - (iii) to put a document into readable form; - (iv) to copy a document to some other document to examine it or put it into readable form; and - (b) the computer is suitable for the search or the examination; and - (c) the search or the examination can be carried out without damage to the computer or to the document. - (3) The investigator does not have to ask permission before using the computer. - (4) If an investigator: - (a) has power to search for, or to examine, a document at a place; and - (b) is using a computer for the purpose of the search or examination, then, for that purpose, the computer may be used to get access to any document that the computer can lawfully get access to, including a document held at another place.
+- (2) If an investigator has power to search for, or to examine, a document at a place, that or some other investigator may operate a computer that is already at the place if that or some other investigator believes on reasonable grounds that: - (a) it is necessary for an investigator to operate the computer to achieve any of the following purposes - - (i) to search for the document; - (ii) to examine the document; - (iii) to put a document into readable form; - (iv) to copy a document to some other document to examine it or put it into readable form; and - (b) the computer is suitable for the search or the examination; and - (c) the search or the examination can be carried out without damage to the computer or to the document. - (3) The investigator does not have to ask permission before using the computer. - (4) If an investigator: - (a) has power to search for, or to examine, a document at a place; and then, for that purpose, the computer may be used to get access to any document that the computer can lawfully get access to, including a document held at another place.